 To learn more about using Colab notebooks including workbook content that teaches you Python at the same time, see the Python page on the Coding Practical Guide:

 Apps Script is Google's coding language, which allows you to connect together Google apps and automate processes within Google tools.
 It is based on JavaScript, the coding language which makes the web do things.
 If you find yourself wanting to make Google Workspace work in particular ways that don't currently exist, Google Apps Script may be the right choice for you to learn.
-Take a look at our Coding Practical Guide page on Apps Script to find out more and see the training opportunities available for staff at the University of York on this topic:
+We have a self-directed online guide and course you can have a go with if you'd like to learn Apps Script:

 Here's some suggested exercises to start familiarising yourself with Google apps: